codelur/se_project_react/README.md

 ## Description:

 This responsive web application, built with ReactJS, offers a user-friendly interface for displaying the current weather and location, along with a dynamic weather bar and a list of recommended clothing items based on the weather conditions.
 Users can also add custom clothing elements through a validated form.
+An image loader component ensures that alternative images are displayed for unavailable image URLs.

 ## Features: